Dorothy Sheridan

-Professor Dorothy Sheridan MBE, FRSA was the Director of the Mass Observation Archive (MOA) from 1990 to 2008.
+Professor Dorothy Sheridan MBE, FRSA (born 1948) is a British archivist and historian, who was the Director of the Mass Observation Archive (MOA) from 1990 to 2008.
 She is a Trustee of the MOA and an Honorary Professor of History at the University of Sussex.

 Personal life and early studies

-Dorothy Elizabeth Sheridan was born in Galway, on the west coast of Ireland, but moved to the Yorkshire Dales when she was two with her parents, John J Sheridan and Moyra F Sheridan.
+Dorothy Elizabeth Sheridan was born in Galway, on the west coast of Ireland, but moved to the Yorkshire Dales when she was two with her parents, John J. Sheridan and Moyra F. Sheridan.
 She grew up there in cottages with outside toilets and no running water.
 Her parents were active campaigners in the Campaign for Nuclear Disarmament and took Sheridan to demonstrations and protests.

-Sheridan attended Harrogate Grammar School (1959 until 1964), Beverley High School for Girls (1964-1966) and Hull College of Commerce (1966-7).
+Sheridan attended Harrogate Grammar School (1959 until 1964), Beverley High School for Girls (1964–1966) and Hull College of Commerce (1966–1967).
 She obtained eight O-levels and four A-levels.
 She then went to Brighton in 1967, where she studied Sociology in the School of Education at the University of Sussex.

-Sheridan married psychologist and fellow socialist, Anthony Wainwright, in Lewes, East Sussex, in 1968.
+Sheridan married psychologist and fellow socialist Anthony Wainwright, in Lewes, East Sussex, in 1968.
 Their son, Luke Anthony, was born in Edinburgh in 1972.
 She married Barry Stierer in 1996.

 Mass Observation Archive

 Tom Harrisson offered Sheridan a temporary job in 1974, working to establish the Mass Observation papers as a history resource.
 This job became permanent, with Sheridan acting as the first archivist.
 She performed a variety of jobs there, beginning by labelling boxes and telephoning Harrisson with updates and moving on to develop and promote the archive.
 In 1976, Harrisson had given her money to buy a car and learn to drive so that she could chauffeur him when he visited, but he died before this happened so she purchased a motorbike instead.

 In 1981, Sheridan co-founded the launch of the contemporary phase of Mass Observation, the Mass Observation Project that collects new material about everyday life.
-She combined the management of the MOA with research, writing and publishing, and travelled extensively to promote Mass Observation, autobiographical writing and ethical archiving.
+She combined the management of the Mass Observation Archive (MOA) with research, writing and publishing, and travelled extensively to promote Mass Observation, autobiographical writing and ethical archiving.

 Sheridan became Director of the MOA in 1990.
 She acted as researcher and consultant on the digital resources developing from the archive, and had to adjust to tasks such as electronic research support within the University of Sussex, which took her away from her main interests in life history research and archiving.

 In 2010, Sheridan retired from her role as Director, but continued her involvement as a Trustee of the MOA.